• Skip to primary navigation

 3. Prepare salmon - Use a sharp knife to slice the salmon across the grain into 2-4 servings.
 Pat the top of the salmon with a paper towel and place the servings on the prepared baking sheet with at least an inch between each piece.

 4. Add the shoyu mayo and furikake - Use a spoon to scoop and spread the Kewpie mayo-soy sauce mixture onto the top of each salmon piece.
-Sprinkle furikake on top of each piece, covering the entire top of each salmon serving.
+Sprinkle furikake seasoning on top of each piece, covering the entire top of each salmon serving.
 Add freshly cracked black pepper to taste.
+(Photo 2 and 3)

-Hint: use a fish spatula to serve the fish (pictured above).
+Pro tip - Use a fish spatula to serve the fish (pictured below).
 A fish spatula is long and narrow, making it easy to pick up a piece of fish without it breaking.
 It's an excellent spatula for all use cases.

 What does the mayonnaise do?